OpenGlobalMind/old-ogm-wiki/OGM Stewardship/Documents/MoU.md

 OGM's innovations and knowledge assets will propagate by our modeling and sharing collective intelligence, and inviting others to participate.
 How we participate is as important as what we create: norms and process matter.

-Traditional media -- speeches, videos, wikis, etc. -- will be a contagion vector.
+The familiar media -- speeches, videos, wikis, etc. -- will be a contagion vector, as will new media, such as memes, games, augmented reality, blockchain experiments, and machine intelligence-based creative forms.

+Our partners will also propagate OGMness, as it makes sense to them.

 OGM's Services layer will aid in contagion, as practices and assets get integrated into clients' ways of working.